-Three soloists, selected from 12 by the jury, will perform in The Concerto Award Finalists’ Recital on 4 February 2023 for the opportunity to perform a concerto with Le Foyer des Artistes on 9 June, 2023.
+Three soloists, selected from 12 by the jury, will perform in the Concerto Award Finalists’ Recital on 4 February 2024 for the opportunity to perform a concerto with Le Foyer des Artistes on 9 June, 2024.

 St Columb’s Hall is an iconic building with a music tradition spanning 135 years and the St Columb’s Hall Concerto Award has been founded to celebrate the new chapter of live music which we have opened at the Hall.
 Open to talented instrumentalists from around the world, this is an unique opportunity for an emerging soloist on the path to an international career in music.

-The St Columb’s Hall Concerto Award will be one of the most significant classical music awards in Ireland.
+The St Columb’s Hall Concerto Award is one of the most significant music awards and concert performance opportunities in Ireland.

 Challenge Curve Audience Prize (by audience vote) – £1,000